-This programme of work brings together local authorities to co-design a supplier agnostic, cloud based solution to the D2A challenge.
-Developed by an experienced technical provider, council partners will support the co-design of a minimum viable product.
+This programme of work brought together local authorities to co-design a supplier agnostic, cloud based solution to the D2A challenge.
+Developed by an experienced technical provider, council partners supported the co-design of a minimum viable product.
 The platform will be a technical enabler for a Discharge to Assess model, to ensure hospital discharges are efficient and safe.
 The solution will enable accurate and timely information to be made available to better manage a person’s transition of care from hospital to home or care setting.

 Sharing of key information to support hospital discharges is over-reliant on spreadsheets, emailing information back and forth or numerous telephone calls, which is not sustainable in the medium and longer term.
-Equally, manual spreadsheet trackers and email suffer from significant duplication, risk of error and can’t offer a single version of the truth.
+Equally, manual spreadsheet trackers and emails suffer from significant duplication, risk of error and can’t offer a single version of the truth.

 The D2A platform will digitise the processes and overcome these inefficiencies.
 The solution design will enable a multi-tenanted approach, where allocation and notification can be undertaken by different parties based on a set of agreed business rules (e.g. location) and authenticated permissions.

 Maldaba works with public sector bodies and not-for-profit organisations to deliver innovative solutions to complex problems.
 Since 2002, they have applied their expertise in strategic design, research and product development to deliver award-winning solutions, which are both scalable and offer measurable benefits in terms of digital transformation.

 The main benefit of a digital D2A approach is that it would enable a fully effective Discharge to Assess operating model, with the following expected associated benefits (which was measured where possible as part of the programme of the project):